 After over 30 years in captivity, 40-year-old Bruno was in a particularly bad condition.
 He was very underweight, and his teeth were completely rotten.
 We are happy that Bruno now lives in species-appropriated conditions in his forever home Bear Refuge Kuterevo, where he is well accommodated.

 The decades of confinement have left their mark on 20-year-old Suzana as well.
-Suzana showed massive behavioural problems due to several years of being kept in a 20 m² small concrete enclosure, so we decided to transfer her to the DANCING BEAR PARK Belitsa in agreement with Bear Refuge Kuterevo.
+Suzana showed massive behavioural problems due to several years of being kept in a 20 m² small concrete enclosure, so we decided to transfer her to the BEAR SANCTUARY Belitsa in agreement with Bear Refuge Kuterevo.
 Here, we built a natural enclosure for Suzana, which meets her needs even better.

 #SaddestBears Campaign: End Bear Suffering in Europe